 The University of Houston has participated in the IEEE Region 5 Robotics Challenge since 2000.
 We have a tradition of doing well and placing, most times 1st and 2nd, in the Challenge up to 2010-2011.
 This team intends to revive the tradition by placing 1st in the 2015 challenge in Apr 17th, 2015 in New Orleans.

-This year’s challenge involves solving a square maze in two phase.
+This year’s challenge involves solving a square maze in two phases.
 The first phase is the search phase, where the robot will have 3 minutes to search and map a 5’x5’ maze, 4 minutes for a 6’x6’maze and 5 minutes for a 7’x7’ maze.
 During this phase, there will also be characters on the walls of the maze.
 The robot can recognize these characters and store their position on a flash drive for bonus points or a chance to go straight to the finals.
 In the second phase, or the critical path phase.
 The robot has 1 minute to go from the start to the end of the maze.
 No extra actions are required in this phase.
 Figure 1 shows and example 5’x5’ maze, with different color walls: Blue for punctuations and numericals, pink for punctuations and alphabetics, and green for no characters: